Bill Hansell: Early life

-Hansell was born on January 23, 1945 in Athena, Oregon.
+Hansell was born on January 23, 1945, in Athena, Oregon.
 He grew up on a farm in Umatilla County, Oregon.
 His family has been farming in that area for four generations.
 The family's farm has two parcels, one near Hermiston where they raised potatoes and the other near Athena, where they grow dryland wheat.

 Hansell attended University of Oregon, earning a degree in political science.
 He was well-known on campus and was elected senior class president.
 While at the university, he married fellow student Margaret Eversaul.
 After receiving his degree, he went on to Harvard University where he earned a certificate from the John F. Kennedy School of Government.

 After college, he became involved in Campus Crusade for Christ, a non-denominational Christian ministry.
 He and his wife spent seven years serving as evangelical missionaries in Berkley and Sacramento, California.
-He then became national campus director for the organization's mission in Australia, where he worked for five more years.
+He then became the national campus director for the organization's mission in Australia, where he worked for five more years.
 In 1979, he returned to Oregon to work on his family's farm.